stacksmith/trivial-project/README.md

 As an example, the stock template has a file named `TP_SYSTEM_TP.asd`.
 It will expand to `~~NAME~~.asd` and finally to the value of `:NAME` with extension .asd, unless `:SYSTEM` has been explicitly set.

+### Why are some things quoted and others not?

+TRIVIAL-PROJECT uses regex substitution extensively, so it operates on strings and not lisp symbols.
+However, consider that:

+- With a couple of exceptions, the parameter values are used to expand `~~variables~~`, so they must be strings.

+- configuration files (local and global) are _read_ in, and are Lisp code.
+Quote marks are required for parameter values that are strings.

+- template files are text files which are copied and expanded.
+Quote marks are not required, unless you literally want them in the output (which you often do!)

 ### Multipass Renaming

 Each string, be it a filename or the contents of a file, is subject to multipass renaming.
 It will continue to be processed until no keys are found in the file.